galihap76/runsploit/README.md

-# runsploit
+# Runsploit
 Runsploit is tool reverse shell on python i build this tool for myself you know you can fork this repository for contributor and i will accept if suitable for this project.
-You can modify script if you want because my source is open source and i keep build this tool runsploit.
+You can modify my source code if you want because my source code is open source and i keep build this tool runsploit.

 # Need Ngrok
 You need use ngrok for this because ngrok is a cross-platform application that exposes local server ports to the Internet learn more <a href="https://ngrok.com/">here</a>.

 # Example
-**runsploit.py (windows)**
+**runsploit.py (windows / server)**
 ```
 C:\Users\galihap\runsploit>runsploit.py -p 4444